OweysMomenzada/Improvement-of-Emotion-Recognition-on-German-text-corpora/Experiment/README.md

 - `translated_fullset.csv`: Full dataset for the German and English emotion dataset **without** data based on Weak Supervision.

 ### Experiment overview
-Each experiment has a reference to the relevant section of the master thesis.
+Each experiment has a reference to the relevant section of the paper.
 However, here is a short description and overview of the directories and experiments:

-- `ML Models`: Only has one notebook which includes the training and evaluation of all traditional Machine Learning models used in the master thesis.
+- `ML Models`: Only has one notebook which includes the training and evaluation of all traditional Machine Learning models used in the paper.
-- `DL models (with TL)`: This directory includes the training and evaluation of all Deep Learning models (additionally with Transfer Learning) used in the master thesis.
+- `DL models (with TL)`: This directory includes the training and evaluation of all Deep Learning models (additionally with Transfer Learning) used in the paper.
 - `Transformer Models`: This directory includes all experiments which utilized the BERT model.
     * `German BERT.ipynb`: Notebook which evaluates and trains the German BERT model based on the German final emotion dataset with the data based on Weak Supervision.
     * `Multilingual BERT`:  Notebook which evaluates and trains the Multilingual BERT model based on the German final emotion dataset with the data based on Weak Supervision.